phalcon/documentation/docs/assets.md

 **autoVersion**

-let the component auto version this asset or not
+let the component auto-version this asset or not

 Each asset has a unique key assigned to it.
 The key is computed using `sha256`, calculated as: